tytydraco/yessleep/out/If_you_ever_encounter_a_longabandoned_mining_town_without_a_single_speck_of_decay_please_just_keep_driving.md

 “Yes, Theo, of course I do - “

 “Then why the fuck did you sprint into town when we got here?
-Valentina specifically said, ‘Look, don’t touch.’
+Valentina specifically said: ‘Look, don’t touch.’
 That was the plan.
 We all agreed!
 We’ll stop, get a few pictures - from a distance - and enjoy the fucking scenery.”

 Hailey threw her hands in the air.